+- · growth or downturn of the Brazilian economy;

+- interest rates and monetary policies;

+- exchange rates and currency fluctuations;

+- inflation;

-- growth or downturn of the Brazilian economy; - interest rates and monetary policies; - exchange rates and currency fluctuations; - inflation: - liquidity of the domestic capital and lending markets; - import and export controls; - · exchange controls and restrictions on remittances abroad; - modifications to laws and regulations according to political, social and economic interests; - fiscal policy and changes in tax laws; - economic, political and social instability; - labor and social security regulations; - · energy and water shortages and rationing; and - other political, diplomatic, social and economic developments in or affecting Brazil.
+- · liquidity of the domestic capital and lending markets;

+- · import and export controls;

+- exchange controls and restrictions on remittances abroad;

+- · modifications to laws and regulations according to political, social and economic interests; - fiscal policy and changes in tax laws; - · economic, political and social instability; - · labor and social security regulations; - energy and water shortages and rationing; and - other political, diplomatic, social and economic developments in or affecting Brazil.

 Uncertainty over whether the Brazilian federal government will implement changes in policy or regulation affecting these or other factors in the future may affect economic performance and contribute to economic uncertainty in Brazil, which may have an adverse effect on us and our Class A common shares.
 We cannot predict what measures the Brazilian federal government will take in the face of mounting macroeconomic pressures or otherwise.
 Recent economic and political instability has led to a negative perception of the Brazilian economy and higher volatility in the Brazilian securities markets, which also may adversely affect us and our Class A common shares.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Significant Factors Affecting our Results of Operations."
+See "Item 5.
+Operating and Financial Review and Prospects-A. Operating results-Significant Factors Affecting our Results of Operations-Macroeconomic environment."